Chart Color Schemes

 Gosnells is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Gosnells, as evaluated at the latest Census held on 28 August 2016, comprised 81.0% houses and 19.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compared to Perth metropolitan area's 88.9% houses and 11.1% other dwellings.
-Home ownership in Gosnells stood at 26.9%, closely aligned with the Perth metro average, with mortgaged properties at 40.3% and rented ones at 32.8%.
-The median monthly mortgage repayment in Gosnells was $1,500 as of 2016, lower than the Perth metro average of $1,733.
-The median weekly rent figure for Gosnells was recorded at $290 in 2016, compared to Perth metro's $330.
-Nationally, mortgage repayments in Gosnells were significantly lower than the Australian average of $1,863 in 2016, while rents were substantially below the national figure of $375 in the same year.
+The dwelling structure in Gosnells, as assessed at the latest Census, consisted of 81.0% houses and 19.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 88.9% houses and 11.1% other dwellings.
+Home ownership in Gosnells was at 26.9%, aligning with the Perth metro figure, with mortgaged dwellings at 40.3% and rented ones at 32.8%.
+The median monthly mortgage repayment in Gosnells was $1,500, below the Perth metro average of $1,733.
+The median weekly rent in Gosnells was $290, lower than Perth metro's $330.
+Nationally, Gosnells' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing